Veppan Valasu: Climate

-The village is a region of extreme hotness and low humidity.
+The village is in a region of extreme heat and low humidity.
 The north east monsoon provides the bulk of rainfall during the months of October and November.
 The north east monsoon, which starts in June and lasting until mid August, provides showers and makes the region relatively cooler than in other months.

 Places

 The entire village has only few streets and 3 areas Parted as North side of the Bus stop, South side of Bus stop and the new colony at the entrance of the Village.